 Most investors rely heavily on their brokers to recommend sound investments that are suitable for them based on their investment objectives and financial situation.
 Most trust their brokers implicitly due to the investment knowledge and experience they possess.
-Because of this trust, brokers like Kevin Graetz can often times get away with recommending unapproved, fraudulent investments to unsuspecting investors.
+Because of this trust, less than scrupulous securities brokers can often times get away with recommending unapproved, fraudulent investments to unsuspecting investors.
 These types of investments can ruin investors in various different ways.
 Brokers like this work toward the erosion of that trust, as well as the eventual downfall of the broker/investor relationship.

 Oakes & Fosher Can Help